 Angair was established in 1969.
 It is an active conservation group dedicated to the protection of indigenous flora and fauna and to maintaining the natural beauty of Anglesea and Aireys Inlet and their local environments.

-2020 is the 50th anniversary of ANGAIR’s Spring Nature Show.
-Not able to have a physical show due to Covid-19 restrictions, we decided to share and encourage you to enjoy and discover as much of our beautiful environment, its fauna and flora and local conservation efforts as is possible through this new website.
+This year Angair has again organised an online Nature Show as the annual Wildflower and Art Weekend has been cancelled due to Covid-19.
+Through the Nature Show, Angair aims to share and encourage you to enjoy and discover as much of our beautiful environment, its fauna and flora and local conservation efforts as is possible.

 There is a wealth of articles and activities for all ages, and we encourage you to Wonder, Protect, Explore, Learn, Create and Play.
 We hope you enjoy your visit to the Angair Nature Show website and will consider supporting and joining Angair.